Skip to primary navigation Skip to content Skip to footer

 In the beginning, there was father Dieter and his son Eric

 Dieter Stiller is in Union Square at his Klepper Kayak shop.
-It’s 1970 and Dieter imports and sells the first folding kayaks in the USA.
-Father and firebrand son Eric go kayaking in the Delaware River and Adirondacks.
-Eric learns to zoom on the water.
+He’s run the shop since 1958, selling the first folding kayaks in the USA.
+Father and his young son Eric go kayaking in the Delaware River and Adirondacks, where Eric learns to zoom on the water.

 Eric came into his own